BoBNewz/HavocC2Defense/README.md

 And we can find the entire header !

-Based on this header, we can create a Regex and used it in a volatility plugin.
+Based on this header, we can create a Regex and use it in a volatility plugin.

 ![regex](https://github.com/user-attachments/assets/6cc6091b-ad8c-4621-a3bd-cac58330fdb8)
 ![vol_usage](https://github.com/user-attachments/assets/44de439a-4031-49a0-a647-a840762d00ae)